albertostratio/spark-simple-job/README.md

 # Spark job

-This project includes a Spark job that performs <something with HDFS>
+This project includes a Spark job that performs (TBD... something with HDFS...)

 This is meant to be used as a Metronome scheduled job within the Stratio PaaS.